How often do you feel like a deer in headlights when somebody asks you a question?

 Ginkgo should also not be used during pregnancy, or while breastfeeding.
-The overall effects of taking Ginkgo when with child have not been researched adequately yet to confirm that it is safe.
+The overall effects of taking ginkgo when with child have not been researched adequately yet to confirm that it’s safe.

 What is Ginkgo Biloba Good for? – Final Comments